 Additional steps for improved login security

 As the old adage goes, prevention is better than cure.
-Having a failed logins policy is one of the best preventative measures you can take to limit login attempts.
+Having a failed logins policy is one of the best preventative measures you can take to limit login attempts in WordPress.
 However, there are other security measures you can take to ensure the continued safety of your WordPress website.
-Here are the best security measures you can take to ensure your WordPress login is as secure as possible.

 We also touched upon CAPTCHA – the ubiquitous test present in many logins and forms that is designed to let humans pass while stopping bots and other forms of automated attacks.
 The CAPTCHA 4WP plugin makes implementing such tests super easy while offering universal compatibility and support for different versions.